Google Analytics Glossary

 Final Thoughts

-Setting up goals is a big unlock for uncovering opportunities to optimize your website performance.
+Setting up goals is key to tracking and optimizing website performance.
 As shown in this article, there are numerous events and goals that can be created.
-It all depends on your specific situation to determine what’s interesting to you.
+Think about your specific situation and what metrics are the most important to your website's growth.

-Google Analytics provides you with all the functions needed to gather insights about almost anything on your website.
+Google Analytics can give you insight on just about anything anything that happens on your website.
 However, this is easier said than done.
 Google Analytics is a highly complex tool that requires experience to get the most value.
+Additionally, the data gap due to cookie rejection can compromise Google Analytics' performance and leave you with an inaccurate picture.

 If you are looking for a web analytics tool that provides high-level information in a straightforward dashboard, Google Analytics is not the right tool for you.
-This is why we built Simple Analytics, a simple Google Analytics alternative (what’s in the name, right?).
+This is why we built Simple Analytics, a simple Google Analytics alternative (it’s in the name, right?) with no cookies and full user privacy.

 Simple Analytics gives you the website insights you need in a straightforward dashboard at a glance.
 What that looks like?
 Check out our live dashboard.
 If this resonates with your needs, feel free to give us a try!